jbcom/pixels-pygame-palace/assets/README.md

-# PyGame Academy Assets Directory
+# Pixel's PyGame Palace Assets Directory

 This directory contains all game assets tracked by Git LFS for efficient storage.